- Location: Pennsylvania

 - Any boat powered by an inboard motor that has a model year of 1997 or newer.

-- Any boat powered by an outboard motor that is 14 feet or longer and has a model year of 1997 or newer.
+- Any boat powered by an outboard motor that is 14 feet or longer.

 - Any boat with a Pennsylvania title when purchased.